Anurag-Mohan/Mail-Client-CLI-RUST/README.md

 </table>

 # Contributions
-We welcome and appreciate contributions to make this project better!
+I welcome and appreciate contributions to make this project better!
 Whether you're an experienced developer or just getting started, there are many ways you can contribute.
 ### How to Contribute
 1. ***Fork the Repository:*** Start by forking this repository to your own GitHub account.
 2. ***Clone the Repository:*** Clone the forked repository to your local machine using.